This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Is Epoxy Heat Resistant?

 The answer to this question is yes, but there are certain criteria involved.
-First, the basic DIY epoxy resin for smaller projects can only withstand a certain amount of heat before it begins to distort.
+First, most basic DIY epoxy resins for smaller projects can only withstand a certain amount of heat before it begins to distort.

-The high heat resistant epoxy is another type of product, which can be used in harsher environments that are exposed to higher temperatures than normal.
-There also seem to be heat-resistant epoxy products available on the market, which can be safely used at home for smaller projects like coasters.
+High heat-resistant epoxy is another type of product entirely, designed to be used in harsher environments that are exposed to higher temperatures than normal.
+There are also heat-resistant epoxy products available on the market that can be safely used at home for smaller projects like coasters.

 What does High Temperature Epoxy mean?